yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 ---

 When it comes to what to wear, I often need inspiration from what is around me - it could be from Instagram photos or some passers-by I spotted on the street.
-For an avid online (almost exclusively) shopper like me, I would start browsing immediately on the websites, but it has been quite a challenge for me to find the exact words to describe the items accurately and to type in the search bar.
+For an avid online (almost exclusively) shopper like me, I would start browsing immediately on the websites if I see something that I like, but it has been quite a challenge for me to find the exact words to describe the items accurately in the search bar.

 Image search engine is an answer to my problem.
-In reality it actually has already been a default product feature for most of the major e-commerce sites these days.
-As a beginner in deep learnnig myself, I am very intrigued to get some hands-on and better understanding of the algorithms under the hood.
+In reality it has already become a prevalent product feature on the major e-commerce sites these days.
+For myself as a beginner just starting the learning journey in deep learnnig, I am very intrigued to get some hands-on and better understanding of the algorithms under the hood.

 ## Goal

-My goal would be to build a search engine based on image similarity-based recommendations.
+My goal would be to build a search engine based on image similarity for clothing recommendation.
 Essentially the workflow consists of three steps:
 1. Modeling
 2. Feature extraction
 3. Image retrieval

 Following this workflow, there are a few points to consider:
-- Can simple CNN handle this task?
-(TBC)
+- Can shallow CNN handle this task?
 - If not, which pre-trained model works the best, in terms of accuracy and training time?
 - How to extract the feature vectors (or embeddings) to capture most of the information contained in the images?
 - Given a large dataset (130k images in this project), what is the optimal algorithm for image retrieval?